osmmf/RideShare-Explorer/README.md

 ## Team Members
 - Oussama El Meftahi (Backend Developer)
-- El Mehdi Bensouda (Frontend Developer)
+- El Mehdi Bensouda (Full-stack Developer)

 ## About the App
 RideShare-Explorer is a project aimed at revolutionizing the way people commute and travel using shared mobility services.
 With the increasing popularity of ridesharing, our app offers a streamlined interface for users to discover, compare, and book rides across different providers.